 Many of you know that I am also a pediatric nurse.
 I have worked with many children with brain tumors who have touched me deeply.
 This fundraiser and marathon is not only in memory of my mom, it is also in honor of my peds neuro-oncology patients and their families.

-Thank you for your generosity and kindness!
+Thank you for your generosity and love!

 Each day, 500 people will be diagnosed with a brain tumor.
 Money raised through the ABTA will provide critical funding for brain tumor research and for supportive patient care.
 Your donation not only supports brain tumor patients and their families, but it also supports the breakthrough research to improve, extend and ultimately save lives.